toteload/gamma/docs/Roadmap.md

 	 - [ ] Add modulo
 - Semantics checker
 	- [x] Verify that all used names are defined.
 	- [ ] Disallow functions with the same name.
-This is more of a nice to have.
+This is away from the happy flow :) so not important now
 - [x] Add `if`/`else` statement.
 - [x] Type check return type.
 - [ ] Add control flow analysis.